 - This document is only valid for cPanel & WHM version 72 and earlier.
-We will deprecate SquirrelMail in a future version of cPanel & WHM.

 This document explains how cPanel & WHM versions 11.44 and earlier update the SquirrelMail webmail application, and how you can customize your SquirrelMail installation.